 When ordering, for example a factory embroidered belt, the metallic thread can be ordered.
 We are talking about a thread that is not exactly cotton but is covered with a golden or silver metallic coating that makes it very delicate.
 It is very difficult to embroider with this thread and any loose stitches will have to discard that belt.

-This thread is of the highest quality and belts embroidered with metallic gold and silver thread are recommended to be stored in a presentation box or take care of them especially because it is a very delicate fiber that can break if it rubs on the sports bag while we transport it, etc. This type of embroidery on a special thickness black Shureido belt is the most demanded for gifts along with the gift box since it is a belt with an unequaled quality handmade on the island of Okinawa.
+This thread is of the highest quality and belts embroidered with metallic gold and silver thread are recommended to be stored in a gift box or take special care of them because it is a very delicate fibre that can be broken by rubbing it in the sports bag while transporting it, etc. This type of embroidery on a special thickness black Shureido belt is the most demanded for gifts along with the gift box since it is a belt with an unequaled quality handmade on the island of Okinawa.

 LABELS: As we show in the photographs that accompany each belt, we see the labels that we can choose and if the one of the style we practice is available.
 Each brand has a series of agreements with the Masters who are the representative head of that same style.
 Thus, for example, we find that in the Shureido brand we can choose the label of Wado Ryu, Goju Ryu from the branch of Higaonna, Shito Kai, etc. When we order any Shureido belt or karategui we can request to change the generic Shureido label for the one specific to our style.

 While Kaiten offers us the possibility of personalizing belts and karateguis with the label of our Club, Association or style.
 Many clubs decide to take this path since it gives them their own identity, more of a group, and identifies them with their organization.
 All Club members, just as the club logo is embroidered on the chest, receive the degree belt with the club’s own label.
 Thus, the teacher also gives added value to what he delivers to each student.